U.S. Army Corps of Engineers

 Fort Worth, TX 76102

-NOW AVAILABLE - Click here for the 2013-2014 District Hunting Guide to learn the rules and requirements for hunting in the Fort Worth District and Benbrook Lake.
+The 2014-2015 District Hunting Guide is available now, online only.
+Click the District Hunting Guide to learn the rules and requirements for hunting in the Fort Worth District and Benbrook Lake.

 Introducing our new Mobile Hunting Map: To view and interact with the Lake's Hunting Map from your smartphone, download the free "ArcGIS" App from ESRI.
 Once installed, you can click on the Find Maps button, tap the Search icon, and search for our map, entitled "USACE_FortWorth_Hunting".
 Once in the map, you can press the target icon to bring up your curent location.
 The U.S. Army Corps of Engineers has depicted this spatial data as a representation of the various grographic information gathered from multiple sources.
 This data should be viewed only as a representation of the data, and should not be used for any other purpose.
 No guarantee is made by the U.S. Army Corps of Engineers regarding the accuracy or completeness of the data or their suitability for a particular use.